November 5

 1704 An Anglo-Dutch force seized Gibraltar during The War of the Spanish Succession on August 4, 1704.
 It was ceded to Britain under the Treaty of Utrecht, signed on April 11, 1713.
 Spain unsuccessfully besieged Gibraltar in 1727 and 1779–83; its status is still disputed.

-1782 In 1778 whilst in Germany Mozart fell in love with Aloysia Weber, she rejected him but on August 4, 1782, Mozart married Aloysia's fun loving, dark haired sister Constanze who was also a singer.
+1782 While in Germany in 1778, Mozart fell for 16-year-old soprano Aloysia Weber, only to be rejected.
+However, on August 4, 1782, he married her vivacious, dark-haired sister Constanze, who was also a singer.
 He wrote the C Minor Mass K 427 in celebration of their wedding.
 Mozart wrote to Constanze some of the most poignant love letters of all literature, "dearest little wife of my heart" and remained faithful to her.
 The pair had six children, of whom only two, Karl and Franz survived infancy.

 1782 portrait of Constanze Mozart